cjshelton/portfolio/src/blog-posts/2020-09-10-javascript-modules-explained/index.md

 stringUtils.toLowerCase('HELLO, WORLD!');
 ```

-## Using ES Modules in the Browser without Bundling
+## Using ES Modules in the Browser without Bundling {#using-es-modules-in-the-browser-without-bundling}

 The above has assumed that you are still using a module bundler like [Webpack][webpack-url], because even though most
 modern browsers do now support the use of modules natively, there are still a few bumps in the road, mainly the network